 Even in olden times brewers moved around: English monastic brewers brought their skills to France, as I discussed a while back, here.

-As the industrial revolution gained brewers from Alsace-Lorraine moved around Europe, and beyond, to work.
-They did so especially after the 1870 Franco-Prussian War and even before, as I chronicled in my essay France to Fraunce, here.
+As the industrial revolution gained, brewers from Alsace-Lorraine moved around Europe and beyond to work.
+They did so especially after the 1870 Franco-Prussian War and even before, as I discussed in my essay France to Fraunce, here.

-Famously, Germans, or British under their influence, established lager-brewing in the United Kingdom in the late-1800s, with consequences that endure to this day.
+Famously, Germans, or Britons under their influence, established lager-brewing in the United Kingdom in the late-1800s, with consequences that endure to this day.
 Pint of Carling, anyone?

-Yet, the British took their brewing on tour, too, sometimes permanently.
+Yet, the British took the national brewing on tour, too, sometimes permanently.
 Scotsman David Carnegie, Jr. set up porter-brewing in Sweden in 1836.
-His beer continues in 2018, under the aegis of the giant Carlsberg.
+His beer continues in 2018, under aegis of the giant Carlsberg.

 A British-based firm of beer exporters, A Le Coq, established a brewery in 1911 in what is now Tartu, Estonia.
 Martyn Cornell detailed the history in his recent “Albert Le Coq and the Russian Stout Trade”.
 See Brewery History, Autumn, 2017, pp. 2-8.

-But wait.
-There was at least one British-owned and run brewery in Germany in the 19th century.
-It was in Moselle wine country, west of Frankfurt not far from Luxembourg and Belgium.
+And there was at least one British-owned and run brewery in Germany in the 19th century, in Moselle wine country west of Frankfurt, not far from Luxembourg and Belgium.

 The brewery was set up in the 1850s to make British-style beer for British residents and travellers in the region.
-The village of Senhals was chosen for the location.
+The village of Senhals was selected for the location.

-The beers: pale ale, London porter, table ale, were advertised to Britons as “national beverages” in a Murray’s German travel guide, see here.
-A German journal in Frankfurt also advertised in 1853 what was surely a curiosity for its readers:
+The beers were pale ale, London porter, and table ale.
+They were advertised to Britons as “national beverages” in a Murray’s German travel guide, see here.
+A German journal in Frankfurt also advertised, in 1853, what was surely a curiosity for its readers:

-The availability of the beers for much less money than imported British beer was an obvious draw.
+The availability of the beers for much less money than imported British beer was the obvious draw.

 A number of German-language sources discuss the history of the Englishche Bierbrauerie, or English Brewery, in Mesenich, a name for the wider municipal area of Senhals.

 (Andreas is Austrian-born and currently resides in Berlin.
-He recently authored Historic German and Austrian Beers for the Home Brewer, soon to be added to my cart.
-It’s garnered excellent notices, see the Amazon listing, here).
+He authored Historic German and Austrian Beers for the Home Brewer, soon to be added to my cart.
+It garnered excellent notices, see the Amazon listing here).

 In the late 1820’s, the Rhine and Mosel regions had over 26,000 British tourists annually, so English businessmen had the idea of opening an English brewery.
 In the protocols of the town of Mesenich the application to open a brewery was recorded in 1852, first under the name J. Heathcoote Brooks, which was later changed to Griffin Jones.
 The application was granted, as “an establishment of that kind won’t bring disadvantages to either the town or the surrounding area, but rather must bring advantages in relation to the consumption and employment of the working class.”
 The brewery must have been built rather quickly, as it was already advertising in 1853 their London Porter, Pale Ale, Table Ale, Table Beer and Table Porter (all bottled).
 The owner was Griffin Jones.
 The brewery was reported to have failed three years later, since the owner did not have enough capital to purchase necessary machinery or to run the business, “therefore didn’t accomplish anything”.
 It was sold to another Englishman who ran the former brewery as maltings, and built a new brewery in Senhals.
 The brewery advertised in English travel guides in 1857.
 The brewery wasn’t successful either, and was sold two years later in court in a foreclosure sale.
 It is not known who bought it, but it is mentioned again in 1863 because another owner of the same brewery, went bankrupt.
 It was most likely operated as a brewery after that, but beer production was stopped in 1870’s.
 The building was used for other purposes afterwards, as sleeping halls for workers, wine trading business, chicken farm, even wine tavern.
 The house fell in disrepair in the 1950’s, only ruins are left.
 In total, the beer brewing business in these towns was only active for 25 years, and probably suffered from economic issues since the very beginning, but the author nevertheless finds it exciting to see the attempts of English brewing in a German wine region.